thalisreboucas/thalisreboucas/README.md

 - 👋 Ola, eu sou @thalisreboucas
-Sou estudande de estatistica pela Universidade Federal do Ceará, atualmente adora apreder sobre análise de dados e machine learning.
+Sou estudande de Estatística/Ciência de Dados pela Universidade Federal do Ceará, atualmente adora apreder sobre análise de dados e machine learning.
 <!---
 thalisreboucas/thalisreboucas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.